kossnocorp/superstate/README.md

 }
 ```

-A state can be final, representing the end of the statechart:
+A state can be final, representing the end of a statechart:

 ```ts
 type OSState = "running" | "sleeping" | "terminated";